FitzwilliamMuseum/egyptiancoffins/_pop-ups/Masr-Fel-Mathaf.md

 They joined us from [Kalamna](https://kalamna.org/), which offers Arabic language community classes and connects families with their heritage through Arabic classes.

-The day started with a family activity, led by Helen Strudwick, Sara Abed and Tom Clarke (an intern who is working at the Museum for three months), in which both the parents and the children participated.
+The day started with a family activity, led by Helen Strudwick, Sara Abed and Tom Clarke (an intern who is working at the Fitzwilliam for three months), in which both the parents and the children participated.
 They tried using the replicas of ancient Egyptian carpentry tools, and joints, assembling the replica coffin of a dog, making their own ancient Egypt brushes, painting, and knowing more about ancient Egyptian woodwork making and panting techniques.
 They also had a chance to look at a new